ndb38/gis-for-geoscientists/README.md

 ## Current Workshops

-Courtesy of [Dr. Emma Liu](https://www.ucl.ac.uk/earth-sciences/people/academic/dr-emma-liu), Lecturer in Volcanology and University College London (UCL), GIS for Geoscientists is to run in four session from August 10th to August 19th @ the UCL Department of Earth Sciences.
-Course partipants range in both prior GIS knowledge and career level, ranging from undergrad to faculty.
-In all, about 25 attendees are expected for the full workshop, which will run Monday and Wednesday afternoons for the next two weeks.
+None

 ## Past workshops

 1. McGill University, Montreal, Canada (Student Chapter of the Society of Economic Geology on campus).
 Reference: Catherine Crotty, Sarah Bodeving, and Robert Collar.
+2. University College London, London, UK.
+Primarily organized for Natural Hazards stduents in the Department of Earth Sciences.
+Reference: Dr. Emma Liu.
+"GIS for Geoscientists is to run in four session from August 10th to August 19th @ the UCL Department of Earth Sciences.
+Course partipants range in both prior GIS knowledge and career level, ranging from undergrad to faculty.
+In all, about 25 attendees are expected for the full workshop, which will run Monday and Wednesday afternoons for the next two weeks."

 ## Future Workshops